A convicted killer who was mistakenly released from jail is caught 2 weeks later

 Kathan Guzman, 22, was supposed to spend the rest of his life in prison after admitting he strangled his girlfriend, 19-year-old Delila Grayson, who was found dead in a bathtub in August 2022, Clayton County Sheriff Levon Allen told WSB-TV.

-However, jail employees in the county south of Atlanta mistakenly released Guzman late last month because they didn’t read paperwork carefully, failing to see that he’d been convicted of murder and assault by strangulation, the sheriff said.
+However, jail workers in the county south of Atlanta mistakenly released Guzman on March 27 because they didn’t read paperwork carefully, failing to see that he’d been convicted of murder and assault by strangulation, the sheriff told the broadcaster.
+In a statement Friday, he said disciplinary actions are pending and firings are on the table.

 The victim's mother, Christina Grayson, wasn't told her daughter's murderer was on the loose until Tuesday, after the district attorney learned of it, The Atlanta Journal-Constitution reported.